 - Nairobi National Park: A unique wildlife park located right on the edge of the capital city.

-- Lake Nakuru: Known for its vast flocks of flamingos.
+- Lake Nakuru National Park: Known for its vast flocks of flamingos.

 - Diani Beach (Mombasa): Beautiful beaches along the Indian Ocean coast.